ibm-cloud-docs/speech-to-text/language-create.md

 A corpus is a plain text file that ideally contains sample sentences from your domain.
 The service parses a corpus file's contents and extracts any words that are not in its base vocabulary.
 Such words are referred to out-of-vocabulary (OOV) words.

 -   For more information about using corpora, see [Working with corpora](/docs/services/speech-to-text/language-resource.html#workingCorpora).
--   For more information about how the service adds corpora to a model, see [What happens when you add a corpus file](/docs/services/speech-to-text/language-resource.html#parseCorpus).
+-   For more information about how the service adds corpora to a model, see [What happens when I add a corpus file?](/docs/services/speech-to-text/language-resource.html#parseCorpus)

 By providing sentences that include new words, corpora allow the service to learn the words in context.
 You can then augment or modify the model's words individually.
 Training a model only on individual words as opposed to words added from corpora is more time-consuming and can produce less effective results.
 {: tip}